3 Expert Tips for Selling a House Without a Realtor in Tennessee

 Key Considerations

-• Preapproved Buyers: Buyers with mortgage pre-approval are generally more reliable.
+• Preapproved Buyers: Buyers with mortgage pre-approval letters are generally more reliable.
 Pre-approval means the lender has verified the buyer’s financial status, reducing the risk of the deal falling through.

 • Contingencies: Common contingencies include home inspections, financing, and appraisals.
 Be cautious of too many contingencies, as they can delay the sale or even cause it to fall through.